jcreedcmu/Rupert.lean/README.md

 # Rupert.lean

-This project is a (work in progress) formalization of the [Rupert Problem](https://en.wikipedia.org/wiki/Prince_Rupert%27s_cube) in the [Lean](https://lean-lang.org/) theorem prover.
+This project is a formalization of the
+[Rupert Problem](https://en.wikipedia.org/wiki/Prince_Rupert%27s_cube) in
+the [Lean](https://lean-lang.org/) theorem prover.